aappddeevv/dynamics-client/docs/src/main/tut/docs/update.md

 allows you to load data with the same "primary key" as a source system, assuming they use guids as well.

+## one-property

+Update a single property on a record.
+Batch is *not* used so increase the concurrency, e.g. `--concurrency 1000`.

+The argument structure is `entity source target query`.

+Other arguments include:
+* `--constant`: Instead of another value on the same record, use this constant value instead.
+The value is parsed using `JSON.parse()`.
+* `--skip-if-null <boolean>`: Default is true, so if the "source" value is null, the update step is skipped.

+Examples:
+*`dynamicsclient update one-property contact new_overriddenmodifiedon modifiedon '/contacts'`: Update the modified on property with another property, `new_overriddenmodifiedon` that was loaded specifically to overwrite modifiedon just like you can through the supported createdon override.